Word on the Beat: NAEP

 What reporters need to know about the 'nation's report card'

-On Wednesday, Oct.
-30, new achievement data in math and reading will be released for the nation’s 4th and 8th graders.
-Alongside the national snapshot will be state-by-state results, plus scores for 27 urban school systems participating in a pilot program.
-The NAEP report will reveal trends over time, plus offer breakdowns by race, ethnicity, poverty, and other factors.
+New achievement data in math and reading for the nation’s 4th and 8th graders was released in October 2019, showing troubling declines or stagnant scores in most areas.
+Alongside the national snapshot were state-by-state results, plus scores for 27 urban school systems participating in a pilot program.
+(Mississippi was singled out for praise as the only state to show gains in its reading scores, and for leading the country in gains in both 4th grade reading and math.)
+The NAEP report card reveals trends over time, plus offer breakdowns by race, ethnicity, poverty, and other factors.
 Here’s what reporters need to know about the assessment and its implications.

 What it means: The National Assessment for Educational Progress, sometimes referred to as“the nation’s report card,” is given every two years to a representative sample of the nation’s students in grades 4 and 8 to gauge achievement in reading, writing, and mathematics.
 Twelfth graders also are tested on roughly the same schedule.
 Specialized subject tests, including science and civics, are administered, on a rotating basis at all three grade levels, but are less frequent.
 NAEP is a low-stakes test — meaning it doesn’t appear on a student’s transcript or impact their ability to advance to the next grade or graduate.